 What is post partum depression?

 Post partum depression can occur anytime from delivery up to 6-12 months after childbirth.
 It is more common in women who have depression prior to or during pregnancy and in women with other psychiatric conditions such as Bipolar disorder, or anxiety; however, it can happen to anyone.
 This condition is often frustrating because people want to feel happy about having a baby but instead find themselves very depressed.
 They worry that they are not being good parents.
 Without treatment, bonding with the baby is affected, and symptoms can worsen to an unmanageable level.
 Some stress is normal after the life changing event of childbirth; however, if your mood is down, please discuss this with your doctor immediately.
 Signs of post partum depression can be feeling hopeless, depressed, angry, or tearful most of the time, not wanting to take care of yourself or the baby, having trouble doing the things that you normally do, and having thoughts of harming yourself or others.
-There are many good treatments for post partum depression including counseling, sleep/rest, support, physical exercise, and medication.
+There are many good treatments for post partum depression including counseling, sleep/rest, support, physical exercise, acupuncture, and medication.
 Call your doctor immediately if you think you may be experiencing this condition.